Crypto137/MHServerEmu/README.md

 **Will there be any wipes?**

 We plan to force a fresh start when version 1.0 comes out.
 Your data will not be deleted, but it will no longer be compatible with the server.
-You will be to continue using your existing data on whatever the last 0.x version is going to be.
+You will be able to continue using your existing data on whatever the last 0.x version is going to be.

 **Are you going to support other versions of the game, like the ones from before the Biggest Update Ever (BUE) came out?**

 Yes, we do plan to implement support for other versions of the game after 1.52 is fully restored.
-The final pre-BUE version (1.48) is the highest priority.
+The final pre-BUE version (1.48) has the highest priority.

 **Are you going to add new content to the game (heroes, team-ups, powers, etc.)?**